SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * pages
   check that alias only allows unique names - if not make sure it does

-* think oc now supports tabs, switch to new support
+* think oc now supports tabs, switch to new support <- supported when rendering page, not admin by the look of it

 * domain topics
 add domain taxonomy (initial candidates are job profile & content)